poohcid/itkmitl-bookinfo-details/README.md

 # Bookinfo Detail Service

-Detail service has been developed on Ruby on Rail
+Detail service has been developed on Ruby

 ## License